-Sweatshirts Navy, Red or white Navy, red or white HAIR Student's natural color.
+Shorts (Mid-thigh/fingertip length) Navy Navy Shirts Gray or Red Gray or Red Sweatpants Navy Navy Sweatshirts (No Hoodies) Navy, Red or white Navy, red or white HAIR Student's natural color.
 Novelty headbands and accessories are NOT permitted. (i.e. cat ears, unicorn, etc) Student's natural color Appropriate style and length: above the eyebrows, ears, and collar - neatly combed Make up No Make up No nail polish or acrylic nails No tattoos 8th grade ONLY - light make up and nail polish is permitted, but only colors that do not draw attention to the student Not permitted to wear earrings No tattoos Jewelry No jewelry permitted except the following Small earrings-no dangle or hoops.
 Necklace with religious symbol.
-Watches No jewelry permitted except the following Necklace with religious symbol, Watches SOCKS (girls may also wear knee highs and Tights) Solid red, white, black or navy Solid red, white, black, or navy
+Watches No jewelry permitted except the following Necklace with religious symbol, Watches SOCKS (Knee highs and Tights for girls) Solid red, white, black or navy Solid red, white, black, or navy